Music Didn’t Transfer to New iPhone? Reasons & Fixes

 Fix 1.
 Enable iCloud music library

 Step 1.
-Open Settings on your new iPhone > Music.
+Open Settings > Music on new iPhone.

 Step 2.
 Make sure Sync Library is turned on.